geodetic-metrology-tools/SurveyLib/README.md

 > and development activity will increasingly focus on GitHub.
 > For contribution procedures, please continue reading below.

-**At this stage, the GitHub repository remains private and will be made public after the contribution workflow and Developer Certificate of Origin (DCO) receive formal approval from CERN’s Open Source Program Office (OSPO).**

 ---

 ## Documentation